nigef/NetworkNodes/README.md

 ## TODO
 - research the best protocol and choose it.
 Then order 10 nodes on eBay.
 - find the best suited Arduino that has enough pins for the transceiver and sensors.
 Better to lean towards too many pins than too few.
+Price for each ranges from $1.00 to $1.75 on eBay.

 <p align="center">